hzoo/hopeinsource.com/season-3/embodied.md

 [11:55] **Maggie**: And I do like that approach too, cause it's different to what I would maybe think of as the popular understanding of how your quote unquote supposed to study or consume someone's.. consume even oh that word.. but read someone's work currently, right.

-[12:11] **Maggie**:You're supposed to like sit down and you're like super focused mode and take really great notes into your digital Zettelkasten system.
+[12:11] **Maggie**: You're supposed to like sit down and you're like super focused mode and take really great notes into your digital Zettelkasten system.
 And take out all the highlights and automate the process and tweet about it.
 It's a very specific way of interacting with knowledge, as opposed to coming to it in bits and pieces and revisiting it in small chunks over time, and not turning it into some sort of information filtering system.

 [12:36] **Henry**: We said this before, but that is the whole reductionist view of information, that you can just download it.